 - Did you (build/make/draw/write) something today?

 - I saw that you have new blocks.
 What do you think about those?

-- Share lesson plans with parents and families.
+- Share lesson plans with families.
 When they know what is happening in the program, they can encourage conversations and extend learning at home.

 - Display daily happenings on a family bulletin board.

-- Before it is time to go home, attach a sticker or yarn necklace to each child that says, “Ask me about…”
+- Before going home, attach a sticker or yarn necklace to each child that says, “Ask me about…”

 - Ask focused and specific questions.

 - Children live in the “here and now,” so ask questions about specific times of the day (like “playground time” or “storytime”) to help refresh their memory.